Two rescued after fishing boat sinks off Scottish coast

 Two people have been rescued after their fishing boat began to sink off the coast of Scotland in the early hours of Thursday morning.

-The pair issued a Mayday call to report that their fishing vessel was taking on significant amounts of water in the vicinity of Lismore island near Oban, Scotland, at around 3am on Thursday, the Coastguard said.
+The pair issued a mayday call to report that their boat was taking on a large amount of water around Lismore island near Oban, Scotland, at around 3am on Thursday, the Coastguard said.

-They abandoned the boat and climbed on to their life raft where they stayed until they were rescued towards 4am.
+They abandoned the boat and climbed onto their life raft where they stayed until they were rescued around 4am.

 The RNLI Oban all-weather lifeboat went to the scene and rescued the pair before taking them back to Oban in Argyll and Bute, arriving at around 5am.